willemgeest/BeerCooler/README.md

 # BeerCooler

 As a data scientist, it is sometimes very hard to explain clearly to non-data-minded people what you do for living.
 I have friends who literally don't have a clue what I'm doing all day at the office.
 For those people, I'm working on a new project; a beer-cooling whisky barrel that is able to communicate with it's users about the beers that are in it.
 For example, when someone picks the last bottle out of the barrel, a siren should go off to trigger the host to refill the barrel with new beers.
 Ofcourse, a lot of other functions are possible to (an ambilight based on the beer brand, temperature checks, etc.).
-This way, I hope to let them understand what cool new possibilities become available due to new data science techniques.
+This way, I hope to let them understand what cool new possibilities become available due to new data science (Deep Learning) techniques.

 <picture of barrel>